b54-clouddevops/shell-scripting/README.md

 This is a repository to learn and automate the project using the bash scripting.

 Each and every repositoru will have a README.md file to describe what the repository us.
-Ensure you maintain a good and descriptive readme.md file to facilitate others contribute to this repository.
+Ensure you maintain a good and descriptive readme.md file to facilitate others contribute to this repository